National Self-Portrait Collection of Ireland

 The National Self-Portrait Collection of Ireland is a collection of more than 400 self-portraits of Irish artists which is housed in the Kneafsey Gallery at the University of Limerick.

-The origins of the collection can be found in the purchase of fifteen self-portraits from the collection of the late John Kneafsey by the university in 1977.
-Kneafsey worked as office manager for the Irish Independent newspaper and was a former Chair of the Limerick Art Society, a patron and collector of art.
+The origins of the collection can be found in the purchase of fifteen self-portraits from the collection of John Kneafsey by the university in 1977.
+Kneafsey had worked as office manager for the Irish Independent newspaper and was a former chair of the Limerick Art Society, a patron and collector of art.

-In 1982 the university appointed a Board of Trustees tasked with establishing and maintaining a national collection which would reflect a broad spectrum of the visual arts across the island.
+In 1982, the university appointed a board of trustees tasked with establishing and maintaining a national collection which would reflect a broad spectrum of the visual arts across the island.
 In addition to creating a national reference collection, the process aims to formally recognise the contributions made by Irish artists in their own lifetime.
-The first Board of Trustees consisted of the Director of the National Gallery of Ireland, the Keeper of Art at the Royal Hibernian Academy and the Director of the Arts Council, overseen by the President of the Institution.
-Each year the Board invite a small number of distinguished artists to add their portraits to the collection for a nominal fee.
+The first board of trustees consisted of the director of the National Gallery of Ireland, the Keeper of Art at the Royal Hibernian Academy and the director of the Arts Council, overseen by the president of the unstitution.
+Each year, the board invite a small number of artists to add their portraits to the collection for a nominal fee.
 Additional works of deceased artists are also purchased.
-The Trustees intended to publish a volume of works every decade to record the growth of the collection.
-The Board of Trustees has at various times included art-historians and critics from across the island.
+The trustees intended to publish a volume of works every decade to record the growth of the collection.
+The board of trustees has at various times included art-historians and critics from across the island.
 The fee paid to artists has risen over time and in 1997 stood at £250 to cover the cost of materials.